 Well, I don’t think I could have picked a better book to read during this time than Neanderthal Opens the Door to the Universe.
 It’s not my first Preston Norton novel (Where I End and You Begin is equally wonderful), and both stories have that “something.”
 I can’t quite put my finger on it, but despite the challenges his characters face, I’m always reading about it with a smile.
 Actually, I’ve listened to both and LOVED them.
 In this particular case, Cliff, or Neanderthal as

 Turning pain into art and an unintentional mission.
 SHOUT is the story of a girl who lost her voice so she wrote herself a new one.
 I am in awe of anyone who can write a memoir.
 To be able to look at the events of your life and select the ones that shaped you?
 I honestly cannot imagine.
 My life has been pretty much idyllic yet the thought of examining it so closely makes me shudder.
 I am not brave; I’m a Hufflepuff (no shade to you brave Puffs!).
 Just let me remember the good

 I read The Cruel Prince way back in 2018 when it was first released.
 Spoiler alert (not really), it ends on a cliffhanger.
 I then had to wait ONE YEAR for book two, The Wicked King.
 Spoiler alert (not really), it also ends on a cliffhanger.
 I then had to wait ANOTHER year for book three, The Queen of Nothing.
 And the wait was worth it!!!
 I am so envious of those of you picking up The Cruel Prince for the first time because you can read all three books, one after the other.
-Lucky you!
-The Cruel Prince was recently named a nominee for the 2020-2021 Missouri Gateway Readers Award so it's the perfect time to dive in.
-When Jude was seven years old, a tall man in a dark coat walked into her hom

 May survived the day she hid in the closet of her band room at school.
 Seven other people didn’t, including her twin brother, Jordan.
 Her brother, the one with almost perfect SAT scores, the genius of the family, the one her father pinned all his hopes on, gone in seconds, and she hid like a coward.
 It’s a day May relives over and over again, and the guilt she has for being a survivor, one of the Lucky Ones, is too much to handle.
 Her guilt has morphed into pure anger- she’s

 It’s been a hot minute since I’ve read a book and kept asking myself what is happening the whole time.
 The Loop reminds me that there are authors out there not afraid to write those books.
 The future in this bleak dystopian is quite frankly frightening.

 Just Breathe is gonna be the easiest book to sell.
 Did you like Five Feet Apart?
 Then here ya go.
 Yes, it’s more “sick lit”.
 Yep, like FFA, it’s Cystic Fibrosis.
 But that’s where the differences end.
 David has CF but his parents have always assured him that he has a “mild case” so he has always assured his friends (and himself) that it’s no big deal.
 He’s President of the Senior Class.
 He has a longtime girlfriend.
 He’s well-liked and charismatic.
 He’s got no time for CF. But

 When Dani’s father invites her to the jungles of South America with the world’s hottest teen actor, it’s a no-brainer.
 She hasn’t seen her dad in years, and this will be her chance to impress him.
 Dani’s parent’s divorced years ago, and she can’t help but feel like it was somewhat her fault.
 After an accident that left her with one real eye and one fake one, it was her mom who stayed with her in the hospital, who nursed her when she was sick, and woke up with her nightmares.
-Her dad was off fulfilling his life long dream of adventure and becoming a star.
-His show is a hit with celebrities willing to risk their life eating questionable food, swatting at dangerous insects, and trading in their

 Space Race 2.0 plus Gen Z’s thirst for reliable news.
 Internet fame.
 Young love.
 Debut author (debut author?!)
 Phil Stamper brings it all together in a YA novel that’s original and so, so readable.
 Cal is a social media journalist living in and reporting from NYC.
 He gained most of his half million followers from an election story and some coverage of NASA’s highly publicized upcoming mission to Mars.
 The NASA updates had some of Cal’s highest view numbers ever, so why has

 This was fun.
 Like watching Investigation Discovery and listening to True Crime podcasts fun.
 Like the first season of Serial fun.
 There are some similarities, for sure, to that first season but this story has a very different ending.